-Methods did not change from the prior contribution rate setting June 30, 2019 Actuarial Valuation Report (AVR).
-We introduced a temporary method change to produce asset and liability measures for the June 30, 2020 AVR; please see the Actuarial Assumptions and Methods section of the 2020 AVR for more information.
+Methods did not change from the prior contribution rate setting June 30, 2021 Actuarial Valuation Report (AVR).

-Discount rate: The discount rate used to measure the total pension asset (liability) was 7.00% for all plans (2021: 7.40%).
+Discount rate: The discount rate used to measure the total pension liability was 7.00% for all plans (2022: 7.00%).
 To determine that rate, an asset sufficiency test was completed to test whether each pension plan's fiduciary net position was sufficient to make all projected future benefit payments for current plan members.
 Based on the assumptions described in OSA's certification letter within the DRS Annual Comprehensive Financial Report, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return of 7.00% was used to determine the total liability.

-Sensitivity net pension asset / (liability) to changes in the discount rate: The table below presents the net pension liability of employers, calculated using the discount rate of 7.00% as well as what employers' net pension liability would be if it were calculated using a discount rate 1 percentage point lower (6.00%) and 1 percentage point higher (8.00%) than the current rate (dollars in thousands):
+Sensitivity net pension liability to changes in the discount rate: The table below presents the net pension liability of employers, calculated using the discount rate of 7.00% as well as what employers' net pension liability would be if it were calculated using a discount rate 1 percentage point lower (6.00%) and 1 percentage point higher (8.00%) than the current rate (dollars in thousands):